ishankgamu/TuTorial-Bot--Koilo/README.md

 # TuTorial-Bot--Koilo
-A basic discord for starters
+A basic discord bot for starters